Glamis Castle has been the ancestral seat to the Earls of Strathmore and Kinghorne for over 650 years.

-The ancestral seat to the Earls of Strathmore and Kinghorne since 1372, inspiration for Shakespeare’s Macbeth, the childhood home of HM Queen Elizabeth the Queen Mother, and birthplace of HRH The Princess Margaret.
+The castle as we know it today was built in the 1400s, with many alterations and additions over the centuries.
+Glamis has been the inspiration for Shakespeare’s Macbeth, the childhood home of HM Queen Elizabeth the Queen Mother and the birthplace of HRH The Princess Margaret, aunt to HM King Charles III.

 Castle, Gardens, Shop and Restaurant: